-When you put cheese on a hamburger, you get a cheeseburger.
-When you combine a spoon with a fork, you get a spork.
-But what do you get when you put a zebra with a giraffe?
+What do you get when you put a zebra with a giraffe?
 You get something like the okapi, a strange animal from the middle of Africa.
 It has the stripes and short neck of a zebra, but is a closer cousin of the giraffe.
-Only its legs, tummy and butt have stripes, maybe so baby okapis can see and follow their mom through the tall grass.
 Like a giraffe, the okapi eats leaves from trees using its tongue, which is so long that an okapi can lick its own eyelids and ears to clean them!
 But unlike a giraffe, okapis stand only about 5 or 6 feet at the shoulder, while their giraffe cousins are about 3 times as tall.
 Maybe okapis feel like they fit in better with the zebras.

-Wee ones: How many legs does an okapi have?
+Wee ones: An okapi has 4 legs.
+How many legs would you and an okapi have together?

 Little kids: If you pat a white stripe on the okapi, then a black stripe, then a white, then a black, what are the next 3 stripes you pat after that?
 Bonus: Baby giraffes start out tall.
 If a 6-foot okapi hangs out with his 11-foot baby giraffe cousin, how much taller is the giraffe?